Home / Use Cases / Audiences / Women in Leadership

 Name changes create broader search surfaces

-Maiden names, married names, and former names all appear in data broker records simultaneously.
-Each name variation generates its own set of broker listings, and many sites cross-reference between them.
-This means more total listings and more paths to your current address than someone who has only used one name.
+Maiden, married, and former names all show up in broker records.
+Each variation generates its own listings, and many sites cross-reference between them.
+The result: more total listings and more paths to your current address.

 Your maiden name links to your current household

-Broker records under your former name often include your current address, connecting the identity you used before your career to the household you have now.
-A search for your maiden name can surface your children's names, your current home, and your married name — bridging two identities you may have deliberately separated.
+Broker records under your former name often carry your current address — bridging the identity you used before with the household you have now.
+A maiden-name search can surface your children's names, your current home, and your married name.

-See which broker sites list your personal information — under every name variation you've used.
+See which sites list your personal information — under every name variation you've used.

 From discovery to ongoing protection